edurojasr/QGIS-Tutorials/README.md

 ## Latest vs Long Term Release QGIS Versions

-So the first thing to explain is that QGIS have 2 versions>
+So the first thing to explain is that QGIS have 2 versions:

 * Latest Release: is the last release form the community, contains the latest tools, this if for users that want the cutting edge of OpenSource technology in